 All the best tips & tricks for making the perfect caramel apple!
-Quick and easy caramel apple recipe included.
+Quick and easy homemade caramel apple recipe included, using just a few common ingredients.
 It’s one of the most fun fall traditions!

 I LOVE caramel, and I am always on the hunt for the perfect caramel, whether as a candy, a topping, or to dip apples in.
 Caramel apples are one of my favorite fall treats, and a few years ago I was determined to try and make the perfect caramel apple.
 I’ve picked up some tips and tricks along the way, and I’m excited to share them with you!